QianrXU/Study-Planner/README.md

 * Unit incompatibilities
 * Unit prerequisites

-#### Saving study plans
+### Save study plan

 Additionally, this page includes functionality like saving a study plan to a user account (Sprint 3 pending) for logged in users, and downloading a study plan as a PDF for all users.
-The format of a downloaded study plan can be seen below (**Figure 6**).
+The format of a downloaded study plan can be seen below in **Figure 6**.

 |![PDF](./readmeImages/studyplanPDF.PNG)|
 |:--:|